-LAST UPDATED March 8, 2019
+LAST UPDATED October 14, 2019

-In response to requirements stipulated in HB 270, passed by the General Assembly and signed into law by Gov. Larry Hogan on May 4, 2017, Anne Arundel County Public Schools (AACPS) has been testing water outlets at schools for the presence of lead.
+In response to requirements stipulated in HB 270, passed by the General Assembly and signed into law by Gov. Larry Hogan on May 4, 2017, Anne Arundel County Public Schools (AACPS) tested water outlets at schools for the presence of lead.
 The law requires that schools “must test for the presence of lead in all drinking water outlets” in schools that are served by public water.